 If you are thinking about adding a patio you will be making quite the upgrade to your outdoor life.
 There are just so many ways to enjoy a patio.
 A patio is sure to rally friends, families and neighbours to connect for good times.
 You can use it for dinner parties, barbecuing up some shish-ka-bobs and eating to your heart’s content.
 One can sit, relax and have a few drinks after work or during a late-night with your friends.
-Gardeners can get some containers and surround yourself in a colourful garden or even a culinary one.
+Gardeners can get some containers in the spring and surround yourself in a colourful garden or even a culinary one.
 You can lay yourself out and bask in the sun or spend the evening there watching the sunset.
-A patio really enhances the quality of life in your backyard.
+A patio really enriches the quality of life in your backyard.

 There are lots of reasons your life would be better with a patio, here are the top 3 reasons it should be a concrete one.